thlautenschlaeger/thlautenschlaeger.github.io/resume.md

 * The agents provide an interface to integrate learning algorithms e.g. RL algorithms.

-**Twitter sentiment analyzer**
+**Twitter Sentiment Analyzer**
 * Real-time sentiment analysis on Twitter for given hashtags

 **Production System Deployment Google Cloud**
-* Deployment of a data lake with computation pipeline in google cloud using terraform.
+* Deployment of a data lake with a data processing pipeline in google cloud using terraform.

 ### EDUCATION